Knifetooth sawfish: IUCN status

-ESA Listing
+ESA listing

-On September 10, 2010, WildEarth Guardians petitioned the US National Marine Fisheries Service (NMFS) to list six sawfish species - the Narrow Sawfish; the Dwarf Sawfish, the Freshwater Sawfish, the Common Sawfish, the Narrowsnout Sawfish, and the Smalltooth Sawfish - as endangered or threatened under the Endangered Species Act.
+On September 10, 2010, WildEarth Guardians petitioned the US National Marine Fisheries Service (NMFS) to list six sawfish species – the narrow sawfish; the dwarf sawfish, the freshwater sawfish, the common sawfish, the narrowsnout sawfish, and the smalltooth sawfish – as endangered or threatened under the Endangered Species Act of 1973.
 The NMFS published a 90-day review on March 7, 2011, stating that action may be warranted for five of the six species.
-Information available at the time indicated that the Common Sawfish was not a valid species.
-On June 4, 2013, the NMFS published a proposal that concluded all five Sawfish species were at high risk for extinction.
-The proposal listed habitat loss, water quality, and overutilization as the biggest threats to the Narrow Sawfish.
-The NMFS published its final ruling on December 12, 2014, which listed all five Sawfish species as endangered.
-Scientific data showed that geographical areas occupied by the Narrow Sawfish were entirely outside U.S. jurisdiction.
+Information available at the time indicated that the common sawfish was not a valid species.
+On June 4, 2013, the NMFS published a proposal that concluded all five sawfish species were at high risk for extinction.
+The proposal listed habitat loss, water quality, and overutilization as the biggest threats to the narrow sawfish.
+The NMFS published its final ruling on December 12, 2014, which listed all five sawfish species as endangered.
+Scientific data showed that geographical areas occupied by the narrow sawfish were entirely outside U.S. jurisdiction.
 Therefore, the NMFS was not able to designate any critical habitat.
 Furthermore, the NMFS did not develop a recovery plan because they would not be able to enforce it.

-Conservation Efforts
+Conservation efforts

-Western Australia and Queensland have listed protections for the Narrow Sawfish as a “no-take” species.
-Sawfish also are considered “no-take” species in India, but the legislation is frequently ignored and rarely enforced.
+Western Australia and Queensland have listed protections for the Narrow Sawfish as a "no-take" species.
+Sawfish also are considered "no-take" species in India, but the legislation is frequently ignored and rarely enforced.
 International trade of the narrow sawfish has been banned by its inclusion in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Appendix 1.

-Current population of the Narrow Sawfish is unknown.
+The current population of the narrow sawfish is unknown.